ShaneHoffman/Cache-Simulator/README.md

 Originally written in C with no visualization, I decided to transform the project into a visual tool that could help others understand how caches operate.

+C code for cache system was transformed into Typescript then converted into Javascript and added drawing functionality.

 The input is a set of 48-bit memory addresses with either a read (R) or write (W) on the left column.

 The visualization uses a two level cache to more closely simulate what modern CPU's use.
 In my implementation